The page has been translated by Gen AI.

 True No Success {Active Directory Domain Services, Group P...

-In SCP V2, the default Adminstrator account is disabled and no password is set.
-Therefore, you must change the password of the Adminstrator account to use it.
-Also, the password of the Domain Administrator account must be changed, and the Domain Administrator account is changed to the password specified during AD DC role promotion.
+In SCP V2, the default Administrator account is disabled and has no password set.
+Therefore, you must change the Administrator account’s password before using it.
+Additionally, the Domain Administrator account’s password must also be changed, and the Domain Administrator account will be set to the password specified during the AD DC role promotion.

 Color mode